-If you live in a region with notoriously extreme summer and winter weather conditions, planning for your dog’s safety is crucial.

-{a}

 If you live in a region with notoriously extreme summer and winter weather conditions, you’ve probably established how you, your spouse, and your children will stay safe.
 But what about Fido?
-It’s easy to overlook special considerations you’ll need to take to protect your dog, but planning ahead is crucial not only for his safety, but also to ensure your own; after all, if you’re scrambling last minute to dig out his carrier so you can evacuate, you’re losing precious moments of time.
+It’s easy to overlook special considerations you’ll need to take to protect your dog, but planning is crucial not only for his safety but also to ensure your own.
+If you’re scrambling last minute to dig out his carrier so you can evacuate, you’re losing precious moments.
 Here are a few tips for keeping your dog safe in the event of inclement weather.

 Create a pet disaster safety kit

-Yes, your dog needs his own disaster kit!
-Keep it stocked with several days’ worth of food and clean water — if you’re stuck inside during an intense blizzard or hurricane, you don’t want to worry about running out of your main supply, nor do you want to have to rush to ration some out while you’re attempting to evacuate.
+Yes, your dog needs a disaster kit!
+Keep it stocked with several days’ worth of food and clean water.
+If you’re stuck inside during an intense blizzard or hurricane, you don’t want to worry about running out of your main supply, nor do you want to have to rush to ration some out while you’re attempting to evacuate.
 You’ll also want to include:

 - Extra leashes and collars/harnesses